-In 2022, revenue for services increased by \$543,683, mostly due to the 5% rate increase implemented on January 1, 2022.
-Revenues from residential and commercial customers equaled 101% of projected 2022 budget amounts.
-Revenues from the Federal Correctional Facility were approximately 38% over budget projections, due to the breakdown of the facility's bar screen during the year, which resulted in higher TSS and BOD levels in the facility's discharge.
-The revenues from Department of Corrections equaled 109.2% of projected amounts.
-Capital Recovery, in the form of System Development Fees, increased by 118% in 2022, representing 235% of projected amounts.
-This is due to several large tap purchases during the year, as well as the increased SDF fee structure implemented in October 2022.
-A large number of customers purchased permits in the months prior to the increase.
+In 2024, charges for services increased by \$67,493, mostly due to the 5% rate increase implemented on January 1, 2024.
+Revenues from residential and commercial customers equaled 101% and 111% of projected 2024 budget amounts, respectively.
+Revenues from the Federal Correctional Facility were approximately 63% of budgeted amounts.
+In 2022 and 2023, the facility experienced a failure of the bar screen, which led to higher TSS and BOD levels for that time period.
+In 2024, the bar screen was repaired and usage returned to normal levels, resulting in lower than projected revenues.
+Department of Corrections revenues were approximately 96% of projected amounts due to decreased water usage at the facilities.
+Capital Recovery, in the form of System Development Fees, increased by \$108,360, representing approximately 126% of projected amounts.
+Tap sales were higher than expected due to increased residential construction during the year.
 Interest Income and Investment Gains exceeded projected amounts as a result of higher than anticipated interest rates on the District's investments.
-The District was also the recipient of ARPA Grant funds in the amount of \$338,880, which is an item that was not projected as part of the 2022 budget.